IvanTardis/SoftDev-Workshop/24_rest-kb/411_on_NYT.md

   - I suggest to make one where you enable it with access for all APIs, just so you don't have too many to manage.

 ### Quotas:
-- The only thing you must do is set up an account, with an email(that you must confirm), First and Last name, and a password.
+- The only thing you must do is set up an account, with an email (that you must verify), First and Last name, and a password.

 ---